Skip to content

 Hot Reload

 ChannelWatch v1.0 watches /config/settings.json for changes.
-When you save settings through the web UI, the application reloads the affected components immediately — no container restart needed for most changes.
+When you save settings through the web UI, the application reloads the affected components without restarting the container.
+The sections below describe what is known to reload, what requires a restart, and where the behavior is not yet confirmed.

-These settings take effect the moment you save them in the web UI:
+Based on the design intent for v1.0, these settings are expected to take effect when you save them in the web UI:

 Setting categoryWhat happens on save

-When a DVR’s configuration changes, ChannelWatch cancels that DVR’s monitoring task and spawns a new one with the updated settings.
+When a DVR’s configuration changes, the design intent is that ChannelWatch cancels that DVR’s monitoring task and spawns a new one with the updated settings.
 DVRs whose configuration did not change are not touched.
-A CONFIG_RELOADED log entry is written with a summary of what changed.

 A small number of settings cannot be changed at runtime.
 These require a full container restart to take effect: